C#

 By default, preZero looks for and scans Razor files included in your project.
 If you would like to disable this functionality to improve performance, you can pass in --disable-razor

-after a double ellipsis:
+after a double hyphen:

 sl.exe analyze --app yourApp --csharp <path-to-sln-or-csproj> -- --disable-razor